 Most little ones do not cooperate well enough while shopping to walk along side the cart holding hands, and our child was and continues to be no exception to this.
 Of course we talk to Eli constantly about not picking up anything off the shelves or floor and not eating food that we don’t give him ourselves.
 But you can’t really trust a 2, 3, 4, or even 5 year old to understand that when it comes to this one thing, he or she must listen EVERY TIME or it could cost them their life.
 So walking wasn’t an option.
 He was and still is too short for us to keep a good enough eye on him at all times that way anyway, even if he would cooperate.
 We of course tried to use carts, but we usually found that the kids’ seat had old food left in it from other kids’ snacks.
 Even after an extensive cleaning, we found that from that seat, Eli could still reach out to the shelves and other people’s carts, which were on his same level.
 The worst part was when we would try to get food off the shelves ourselves and turn our back on him for a moment.
 It just seemed like an accident waiting to happen.
 We never imagined it would be so hard the first time we stepped into a grocery store post-diagnosis.

-Babywearing Tip: I would just advise that food allergy parents and BWI educators be aware that a tight fit in the carrier is important so the child can’t lean back or out of the carrier (restricting how far they can reach).
+Babywearing Tip: Babywearing Tip: I would just advise that food allergy caregivers and BWI educators be aware that a tight fit in the carrier is important so the child can’t lean back or out of the carrier (restricting how far they can reach).
 The wearer should also practice carries at home first so they get used to the way their child’s weight feels and moves in the carrier (when they are reaching for something, for example).
 If the child is in a back carry, it’s important that the carry is high and the child can see over the wearer’s shoulder.
 If the carry is lower than that, it is more difficult to monitor the movements of the child.
-Depending on the height of the wearer and child, a mei tai may work better for this since SSCs aren’t meant to be worn higher than hip or waist level.
-Even though babywearing makes life so much easier with a food allergy child, hypervigilance is still of course necessary at all times.
+Depending on the height of the wearer and child, a meh dai may work better for this since SSCs aren’t meant to be worn higher than hip or waist level.
+Even though babywearing makes life so much easier with a food allergy child, hyper vigilance is still of course necessary at all times.

-Babywearing Tip: We always take a carrier that’s easy to get on and off (preferably an SSC or mei tai) since we have to take Eli down frequently for various parts of the appointment.
+Babywearing Tip: Babywearing Tip: We always take a carrier that’s easy to get on and off (preferably an SSC or meh dai) since we have to take Eli down frequently for various parts of the appointment.
 We also try to take whatever carrier is Eli’s favorite at the time so he feels safe.
-His carriers really have become his comfort items over the years and make his doctor’s appointments significantly easier on the whole family (and the doctor!)
+His carriers really have become his comfort items over the years and make his doctor’s appointments significantly easier on the whole family, the doctor, and most importantly, the patient!

 A Farmer’s Market is another example of a place we could not safely take our toddler were it not for our carriers.
-(Please note in this picture that Eli should have been up a little higher on my back so that I could monitor him more easily.
+(Please note with the picture above that Eli should have been up a little higher on my back so that I could monitor him more easily.
 This was one of the first times we took Eli out in public after his diagnosis).